MicrosoftDocs/Devices-docs/surface/warranty-and-service-claim-form.md

 ms.date: 09/09/2024
 ---

-# Submit a Warranty and Service claim for Microsoft devices
+# Submit a Warranty and Service claim

 The warranty and service claim form allows you to submit multiple claims in one service request for Microsoft Surface, Microsoft Surface Hub, Microsoft HoloLens 2, and Microsoft Azure Kinect products.